nvohra0016/nvohra0016.github.io/_talks/newtons_method.md

 **Note.** *Equations like \ref{eq:example_BV} are encountered as boundary conditions after spatially discretizing the governing equations using, for example, the finite element or finite volume method.
 Presently, we do not discuss any numerical discretizations, but will revisit that in a future blog post!*

-We now consider $\alpha_a = 0.85$ in \ref{eq:BV}; see Fig. 3 below for a plot of the current density. and then solve \ref{eq:example_BV}.
-The residuals are shown in Fig. 3 below.
+We now consider $\alpha_a = 0.85$ in \ref{eq:BV}; see Fig. 3 below for a plot of the current density.

 <div align="center">
 <img src='/images/Newtons_method_images/BV_alpha85.png' width='380' height='380'>